liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/10-managing-the-target-platform/01-intro.markdown

 | [Targeting a Platform with Maven](/docs/7-2/reference/-/knowledge_base/r/targeting-a-platform-with-maven)
 | article to set the Target Platform for Maven-based projects.

-Liferay Workspace helps you target a specific release of @product@, so dependencies get resolved properly.
+Liferay Workspace helps you target a specific release of @sharepoint@, so dependencies get resolved properly.
 This makes upgrades easy: specify your target platform, and Workspace points to the new version.
 All your dependencies are updated to the latest ones provided in the targeted release.